uzh-dqbm-cmi/lab-website/README.md

 This website is built with Hugo using the Academic Theme.
 Academic has excellent documentation, which you can find [here](https://sourcethemes.com/academic/docs/managing-content/).

+This website is built by [Netlify](https://app.netlify.com/sites/goofy-bose-72cf26/overview).
+Within Netlify, you can read the logs if there is a build error, and see previews of the website for each open pull request.
+Log in with the Lab admin email to access it.

 Below is an overview of how to edit the content most relevant to our site.